davidevdual/BiCap/README.md

 - 11-2025:
   * Create the website and the GitHub for BiCap.
-  * Make BiCap available on Dropbox to simplify the downloading.
+  * Make BiCap available on Hugging Face to simplify the downloading.
-  * Remove BiCap from Terabox and re-direct to Dropbox.
+  * Remove BiCap from Terabox and re-direct to Hugging Face.
   * Add the mp4 format of the RGB videos.
   * Remove the .svo videos as they are considerably large and require the ZED Explorer application to be opened.